William Hale Thompson: Second mayoralty (1927–1931)

 Thompson expressed his desire to remove Superintendent William McAndrew from the public schooling system, and restore what he called the "true history of George Washington" while exposing "the treason and propaganda which insidiously have been injected into our schools and other educational institutions".
 He also went on to enforce other issues he had addressed in previous speeches, like the issue of public transit, playgrounds, and the general upkeep and expansion of Chicago in an effort to aid property owners and increase residential income and revenue for the city as a whole.
-In August 1927, the Chicago Board of Education, now under Thompson's influence after he appointed a number new members, voted to charge McAndrew with insubordination and lack of patriotism, suspending him pending an administrative hearing held by the board.
+In August 1927, the Chicago Board of Education, now under Thompson's influence after he appointed a number of new members, voted to charge McAndrew with insubordination and lack of patriotism, suspending him pending an administrative hearing held by the board.
 The administrative hearing would last months, and the Chicago Board of Education would find McAndrew guilty.
 The Cook County Superior Court would later void this decision.

 Al Capone's support was pivotal to Thompson's return to the mayor's office.
+Capone raised over $200,000 for Thompsons's 1927 campaign.

 During Thompson's second term, the "Pineapple Primary" took place on April 10, 1928, so-called because of the hand grenades thrown at polling places to disrupt voting.
 The Pineapple Primary saw candidates backed by Thompson face Charles Deneen in the Republican primary election.
 Another infamous instance of gang activity that took place during Thompson's third term was St. Valentine's Day Massacre.

 Thompson blamed Ruth Hanna McCormick's lack of support for his loss at the 1928 Republican National Convention, and he returned the favor during her 1930 campaign for the United States Senate by endorsing against her in the general election.
 Thompson had had a longstanding rivalry with the McCormicks.
 He intensely disliked Robert R. McCormick who published the Chicago Tribune.
 U.S. Senator Medill McCormick was the publisher's brother, and Ruth Hanna McCormick was Medill McCormick's wife.

 Amid growing discontent with Thompson's leadership, particularly in the area of cleaning up Chicago's reputation as the capital of organized crime, he was defeated in 1931 by Democrat Anton Cermak.
 Cermak was an immigrant from Bohemia, and Thompson used this fact to belittle him with ethnic slurs such as:

 Cermak replied, "He doesn't like my name...It's true I didn't come over on the Mayflower, but I came over as soon as I could," which was a sentiment to which ethnic Chicagoans (especially its large Bohemian population) could relate, so Thompson's slurs largely backfired.
+Al Capone reportedly donated $260,000 to Thompson's failed 1931 election.